receptron/graphai/docs/Tutorial.md

 5. **llm**: This computed node gives the generated text by the **prompt** node to `gpt-4o` and outputs the result.
 6. **reducer**: This node pushs the content from the output of **llm** node to the value of **result** node.

+Please notice that each item in the array will be processed sequentially.
+To process them concurrently, see the section below.

 ## Mapping

 Here is a simple application, whihc uses **map**.